 Checking accounts are now a personal finance management tool, allowing payment of bills without having to write out checks and seamless transfer of money online, among other things.

-Financial institutions, in a bid to reel in more customers, flaunt their best features, without overtly conveying the unpalatable things associated with their products.
+Financial institutions, in a bid to reel in more customers, flaunt their best features, making online banking safe, without overtly conveying the unpalatable things associated with their products.
 Ultimately, it’s in your best interest to carefully assess your options.